klml/msgsplit/README.md

   * the stored cipher is useless, but you could manipulate the javascript.
   * if ciphers don't get deleted and the offender got your mail, your message is disclosed
 * The browser generates the key for the message, if your browsers [Math.random](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Math/math.random) is compromised, everything is worthless.
+* Only the transmitted message is encrypted.
+The receiver is not authenticated.
+The first one who receives the link, has the message.

 ## better